Small Scale – The regional solution for liquefied gas distribution

 - Gas where it is needed yesterday – Developing countries– where speed of getting clean energy supply in place will impact economic growth

 - Gas when it is needed in its liquid form, providing lower emissions – Transportation market

 - Gas when emission legislation makes conventional fuels more expensive – ECAs

-The four major end uses of SSLNG are: marine fuel (bunkering), fuel for heavy road (and rail) transport, power generation in off-grid locations and captive power for industry and commercial use.
+The three major end uses of Small-Scale solutions are: marine fuel (bunkering), fuel for heavy road (and rail) transport, and power generation in off-grid locations.
 As technology enables more flexible supply, other markets will emerge.